Overview of Strategic Priorities [Top of Page]

 Q: When should I fill out a general inquiry form?

 A: Organizations can submit a general inquiry at any point during the year after reviewing our program guidelines.
 This allows organizations to submit ideas to the Foundation, and get an initial read from us without having to go through the full proposal process.
-We will review your inquiry within 30 days and let you know whether a) we need additional information, b) we'd like to set up a follow-up conversation to discuss the idea further, or c) the idea or organization is ineligible for funding.
+We will review your inquiry within 30 days and let you know whether a) we need additional information, b) we would like to set up a follow-up conversation to discuss the idea further, or c) the idea or organization is ineligible for funding.
 You can access the form here.
 Organizations requesting funding for Increasing Arts Education or Advancing Arts and Cultural Organizations do not need to fill out a general inquiry form.
-Instead, please submit a letter of interest (LOI) after reviewing the program guidelines.
+Instead, these organizations should submit a letter of interest (LOI) after reviewing the program guidelines.

 Q: How will I know who my program officer is?